eliotwrobson/PrairieLearn/rfcs/007-python-autograder-v2.md

 # Motivation

 The initial motivation behind this discussion was to improve the existing autograder.
+Rewriting the autograder represents a significant scope expansion, which is motivated by the following:

+1. The security vulnerabilities in the existing autograder are architectural.
+In particular, the scoring mechanism used by the existing autograder is both easy to exploit and uses unnatural control flow that makes it difficult to maintain.
+Implementing fixes for this requires changes to the way client grader code is written.

+2. Outside of security, there is significant demand for changes to the architecture, features, and tooling (including the addition of an independent test suite) of the autograder.

+3. At a broader level, there is demand for a standalone Python package that autogrades student code (for example, see https://pypi.org/project/autograder/).
+Serving this more general use case allows development of more robust features and wider adoption.

 # Basic Usage

-The new autograder will be backwards compatible with previously written questions, with minor changes in the interface to facilitate better security.
+The new autograder will be __backwards incompatible__ with previously written questions, but changes to the interface will be kept at a minimum to facilitate easy migration.
 There will also be additional functionality implemented to streamline certain operations (such as retrieving and checking equality for a symbol with a given name).

+In addition, changes to the architecture will allow for uses outside of just the PL ecosystem with the addition of a more general CLI.
 ## IO Based Graders

 In particular, the new autograder will __not__ be "IO based", since this would introduce a major incompatibility